metabrainz/picard/docs/options.rst

 Most music players will display only one piece of cover art for the album, and most people select Front (cover) for that.

++ **Only use images of the following size:** Select the size of images to download from Cover Art Archive.
+If "Full size" is set, images will be the size they had when uploaded to the Cover Art Archive, they can be huge, embedding them in files may not be a good idea.
++ **Download only cover art images matching selected types**
+  + **Select types...**

++ **Download only approved images**
+  If set, images that are still in the vote process on MusicBrainz will be discarded.
++ **Use the first image type as the filename:**
+  This will not change the filename of front images.
+  Instead of using default :ref:`filename <image_filename>`, file will be named after types the image has on Cover Art Archive.

+  .. note:: since images can have multiple types, first one is chosen,
+    so an image with type "Back, Spine" will have "back" name.

++ **Use the image of the release group if no front image is associated with the release:**
-Since Picard 1.3, you can also decide to use the image from the release group (if any) if no front image is found for the release.
+  You can also decide to use the image from the release group (if any) if no front image is found for the release.
   In this case, the cover may not match the exact release you are tagging (eg. a 1979 vinyl front cover may be used in place of the Deluxe 2010 CD reissue).

 File Naming